What did Brooklyn Nine-Nine S6E14 get wrong about cybersecurity? Just about everything.

 02:37 – “They’re almost through our defenses.”

-Security ‘defenses’ in a cyber environment do exist, however, this line is imprecise.
-The more accurate term for this would be defense in depth, which refers to a cybersecurity approach in which multiple defensive mechanisms are layered to protect that environment.
+Security “defenses” in a cyber environment do exist; however, this line is imprecise.
+The more accurate term for this is defense in depth, which refers to a cybersecurity approach in which multiple layers of defensive mechanisms protect the network environment.

-Some common security elements found in a defense in depth strategy would include network security controls such as an external firewall, endpoint protection, data integrity tools, and more.
-For heightened visibility and control, DNS security solutions could also be involved.
+Some common security elements found in a defense-in-depth strategy would include network security controls such as an external firewall, endpoint protection, and data integrity tools.
+For heightened visibility and control, users can also turn to DNS security.

 02:40 – “If we can’t stop them, they’ll be inside our server in… 19 minutes!”

-In reality, Noel counters, most cybersecurity threats aren’t associated with deadlines or time limits.
-A deadline could apply to some form of Ransomware the encryption keys to ‘hostage’ files are deleted if the malicious actor doesn’t receive payment.
+In reality, most cybersecurity threats aren’t associated with deadlines or time limits.
+A deadline could apply to some form of ransomware, such as if the malicious actor threatens to delete encryption keys for files taken hostage if they don’t receive payment in time.

-What usually happens is this: compromised users will be notified by one of their many security solutions detecting anomalous activity on their network requiring investigation.
-Once a malicious activity is found, the first step to take is to shut off access because they likely would have elevated their privileges to gain access to important parts of the network.
+But what usually happens is this: Compromised users are notified by one of their many security solutions detecting anomalous activity on their network.
+An investigation ensues.
+The malicious actor likely would have elevated their privileges to gain access to parts of the network.
+So, once malicious activity is found, the first step is to shut off access.

-Next, everything that the malicious actor and the infected user has accessed also need to be analyzed.
-Advanced security tools like the ones BlueCat offers can play a big part here – BlueCat makes it easy to root out “patient zero” in a cyberattack and reduce the time needed to remediate breaches.
-The steps to trace the stages of a cyberattack from early threat reconnaissance to data exfiltration is called a cyber kill chain.
+Next, there must be analysis of everything that the malicious actor and the infected user has accessed.
+Advanced security tools like the ones BlueCat offers can play a big part here.
+BlueCat makes it easy to root out ‘patient zero’ in a cyberattack and reduce the time needed to remediate breaches.
+The steps that trace the stages of a cyberattack from early threat reconnaissance to data exfiltration is called a cyber kill chain.

 03:20 – “I’ve tried removing the server from the chain, but the hacker blocked the protocol.”